cloudmesh-community/fa19-516-147/project/report.md

 ## Introduction

-We will be providing database abstractions to host arbitrary databases in arbitrary cloud environments.In order to verify that the database provisioning multi cloud environment works , we will be providing a detailed test to manipulate data in database.
+We will be providing database abstractions to host arbitrary databases in arbitrary cloud environments.
+In order to verify that the database provisioning multi cloud environment works , we will be providing a detailed test to manipulate data in database.
 This will include standard database functionality.The implementation is being conducted as part of API REST services and we will be using following clouds:

 1. Amazon
 1. Azure